neuro-inclusive-transit/backend-services/README.md

 To launch the application, perform the following steps:

 1. clone repository
+2. duplicate the `.env.example` file and rename it to `.env` (Bash-Befehl: `cp .env.example .env`)
+3. fill in the missing values in the `.env` file
-2. run `docker compose up --build` in the root directory of the project
+4. run `docker compose up --build` in the root directory of the project
-3. close the application with `CTRL + C`
+5. close the application with `CTRL + C`

 ## Contributing